How do I use this toilet | Rediscover Tours

-There are two main kinds of toilets in Japan: the traditional Japanese-style toilet (or ‘squat toilet’) and the Western-style toilet.
+There are two main kinds of toilets in Japan: Japanese-style toilet (or ‘squat toilet’) and Western-style toilet.
 Public washrooms have Japanese-style toilets although in many tourist areas you may find at least one Western-style toilet.
-In public washrooms toilet paper is uncommon so please remember to always carry tissue paper everywhere you go (there are tissue paper vending machines located outside of the public washrooms).
-If you want to only use a Western-style toilet then it is best to use the toilets in department stores or in hotel lobbies.
-However, if you have to use a Japanese-style toilet here are some basic tips:
+In train station washrooms toilet paper is uncommon so please remember to always carry tissue paper everywhere you go (there are tissue paper vending machines located outside of the station washrooms).
+If you want to only use a Western-style toilet then it is best to use the restrooms in department stores or in hotel lobbies.

 In a Japanese home or a ryokan, the toilet and the bathing area are often in separate rooms.
 In some places, however, they are in the same room just like in a Western home or hotel.
 If there is a toilet room, guests may find toilet slippers, which are to be worn only inside the toilet room.
 Leave your regular slippers outside, step inside the toilet room and immediately put on the toilet slippers.
 When you leave the toilet room, please leave the toilet slippers behind and change back into your regular slippers.

 Japanese Toilets from Japan Guide